 Samuel Albert Levine (1891 – 1966) Polish-American cardiologist

-- Innovator in the treatment of coronary thrombosis patients.
-He substituted arm-chair recuperation for bed rest.
+Innovator in the treatment of coronary thrombosis patients.
+He recommended arm-chair recuperation within the first few days following an attack, instead of traditional bed rest.

 - Born 1 January 1891 Łomża, Poland

 - 1894 – Relocated to Boston, USA, aged 3

 - 1914 – Graduated from Harvard Medical School

 - 1914 – Undertook internship at the Peter Bent Brigham Hospital, and a fellowship at the Rockefeller Institute.

 - 1917 – Volunteered to join the British medical corps during World War 1.
 Levine was assigned to the British Heart Hospital, Colchester, where he worked under renowned cardiologists: Sir Clifford Allbutt, Sir William Osler, Sir James McKenzie, and Sir Thomas Lewis.